unrealwork/atsd-use-cases/LA_Port/README.md

 on-shore technology with California-generated electricity from the Water and Power Department.
 Various compounds formed by oxygen and nitrogen, specifically nitrogen dioxide, are the result of high-temperature combustion and form the tell-tale brown haze known as smog that suffocates polluted city skylines across the globe and contributes to acid rain when mixed with the sulfurous gases produced by coal and petroleum usage.
-Sulfur oxides, while sometimes naturally occuring, are more commonly negatively associated with industry processes and the formation of dangerously acidic rain, which can harm plants and animals alike and even damage buildings.
+Sulfur oxides, while sometimes naturally occurring, are more commonly negatively associated with industry processes and the formation of dangerously acidic rain, which can harm plants and animals alike and even damage buildings.